Karimo299/DontKillMyMusic/README.md

 A tweak that prevents you from killing the app that is currently playing.

 ## How does it work?
+  First, I hook into `SBMediaController` to check if there is any app that is playing.
+In that class there is a method called `_mediaRemoteNowPlayingApplicationIsPlayingDidChange` which is perfect because it gets called evertime an app starts/ends playing.
+In that method I store `isPlaying` &  `bundleIdentifier`.

 ## Changlog

 * V1.0.3-2 (Current)